Jamestown’s Lasting Effect and Our Ancestors’ Enduring Legacies

-- Adaptation of the English county court system to become a major feature of our American jurisprudence structure (1634)
+- Adaptation of the English county court system that eventually became a major feature of our American jurisprudence structure (1634)

-- Creation of the then-unique concept of geographical legislative representation (as compared with the English Member of Parliament being unobligated to his constituents) (1630s)
+- Creation of the then-unique concept of geographical legislative representation (as compared with the English Member of Parliament being unobligated to his constituents).

-- Creation of our real estate industry (in 1634, the Privy Council confirmed the colonists’ private property rights and assured that they would have perpetual value, enabling their land transactions to establish a market)
+- Creation of our real estate industry (in 1634, the Privy Council confirmed the colonists’ private property rights and in 1639 the crown assured that they would have perpetual value, thus enabling their land transactions to become a functional market)

-- Entrepreneurship: Land ownership by the private citizen drew entrepreneurial opportunity seekers from England who demonstrated success in America for immigrants who followed (1630-60)
+- Enabling entrepreneurship: land ownership by the private citizen drew entrepreneurial opportunity seekers from England who demonstrated success in America for immigrants who followed (1630s-on)

 - Creation of what became our unique Congressional institution of an elected Speaker of the House (1642/43)